 - Resources can be damaged by bombing, shore bombardment, partisan activity, scripted events and also by scorched earth when resources change hands. - Resources damaged by any of the above will automatically repair by 1 strength point at the start of their owning side's turn.
-No micromanagement of this is necessary.

-- On land, any resource except for a Major's Capital or Fortress that has 2 or more enemy units adjacent to it will have their resource strength reduced by 1 point per turn until it reaches 0.
-If there aren't 2 enemy units present then the resource regains strength by 1 point per friendly turn, i.e. deterioration happens in enemy turns, and regaining strength only occurs in friendly turns. - The presence of an enemy unit adjacent to a port will prevent that port from providing supply to any friendly land units.
-Destroying the enemy naval unit or driving it away will enable that port to provide supply again.
+No micromanagement of this is necessary. - Any resource except for a Capital of Fortress that has 4 or more enemy units adjacent to it will have their resource strength reduced by 1 point per turn until it reaches 0.
+If there aren't 2 enemy units present then the resource regains strength by 1 point per friendly turn, i.e. deterioration happens in enemy turns, and regaining strength only occurs in friendly turns. - The presence of an enemy naval unit adjacent to a port will prevent that port from providing supply to any friendly land units.
+Sinking the enemy naval unit or driving it away will enable that port to provide supply again.